 Blackberries are more than just powerful antioxidants.
 They are also extremely high in some of the highest forms of chronic disease and cancer-fighting compounds: vitamins C, E, and ellagic acid.
 They also hold high levels the soluble fiber known as pectin, a substance that studies link to lowered levels of cholesterol.
 Related to the rose, lab studies on these thorny-bushed berries at Ohio State University showed the ability to stop tumor formation in the oral cavity, as well as proliferation of colon cancer cells.

 Cherries are high in quercetin and ellagic acid.
-This antioxidant flavonoid has been shown to act as an anti-cancer agent in cells and tissues.
+This antioxidant flavonoid has been shown to promote cell and tissue health.

-Cherries are also high in anthocyanins and bioflavonoids, substances related to reducing the symptoms of arthritis, inflammatory conditions and migraine headaches.
+Cherries are also high in anthocyanins and bioflavonoids, substances related to reducing the joint and muscle discomfort.
 Cherries also contain melatonin, an important natural chemical related to healthy sleep rhythms and maintaining a youthful appearance.